Namibia Photo Safaris

 1. We welcome photographers as well as all nature lovers.
 This tour will be helpful to learn photography in the field with an experienced photo guide as well as to learn from the fellow photographers.
 You will learn not only photography but also the animal behaviour.

 2. This is NOT a tour where lots of tourists take a large vehicle and move from animal to animal in quick succession.
 We focus on photography and we don’t mind waiting for the photography eg. waiting for perfect lighting conditions or great animal behaviour.
-We travel in small group (5-6 people in 2 small vehicles) to provide up-close wildlife photography experience.
+We travel in small group (5-6 people) to provide up-close wildlife photography experience.

 3. We focus mainly on photographing in the field.
 We will spend most our time and effort on tour / photographic activities and making images.